 The Covid-19 pandemic greatly affected the real estate market in the UK.
 During the first lockdown, the UK government wholly banned any real estate activity.
 That meant, real estate agents had to shut down their business temporarily, moving companies and surveyors had to stop their operations.
 Potential buyers could no longer view property, and sellers could not put their property on the market.
 Even those buyers who were in between closing deals had to put a temporary pause on those deals.
 By the time the second and third lockdown came about, the UK government allowed real estate transactions during the lockdown.
 Sellers could finally list their houses on the market.
-Potential buyers could view property virtually, real estate agents, be it estate agents in Belsize Park or real estate agents in Manchester, could start providing their services again and things started to seem like they’re getting back on track.
+Potential buyers could view property virtually, real estate agents, be it estate agents in Belsize Park or real estate agents in Manchester, could start providing their services again and things started to seem like they’re getting back on track for Fall in house prices.

 However, the only silver lining to the Covid-19 pandemic was the fall in real estate prices.
 Due to this, the UK real estate market essentially became a buyer’s market.
 Due to the decrease in demand and consistent supply, the buyer had the upper hand in the real estate market.
 Sellers were willing to settle for valuations lower than their asking price, developers and builders started offering great deals and discounts, and buyers could buy prime property at affordable prices.
 Now, potential buyers, real estate investors and first-time buyers could not buy the property of their choice at relatively affordable prices due to low-interest rates and discounted prices.
 From a textbook perspective, a fall in the price of real estate is excellent for first-time buyers.
 But, is that the case?
 Will the continued fall in prices of real estate be a problem for first-time buyers?